-The terms and conditions of government rebates or grants can differ depending on the job, time of year, location and other variables.
-Modernize recommends checking to see if you’re eligible before applying to maximize your chances of securing the funds you’re budgeting for and consulting with your project contractor.
+The terms and conditions of government rebates or grants can differ depending on the job, time of year, location, and other variables.
+Modernize recommends researching to see if you are eligible before applying to maximize your chances of securing the funds you are budgeting for and consulting with your project contractor.
 In the past, vinyl siding did not qualify for a tax credit, but did count as part of a residential energy credit at the federal level.

 Energy Star Rebates